 An ACCESS PA card is valid at any participating Pennsylvania library and allows the cardholder to borrow materials directly from a library located in another municipality.
 Please note that local library policies such as loan period, where materials may be returned, etc. may differ from institution to institution.

 Materials borrowed from any public library in Montgomery County may be returned to any other Montgomery County library unless the owning library otherwise restricts returns.
-Museum passes borrowed from CTLS must be returned to the branch from which they were borrowed.
+IPads and museum passes borrowed from CTLS must be returned to the branch from which they were borrowed.

 Interlibrary loan items (items CTLS borrows from other libraries outside MCLINC) must be returned to the branch where they were checked out.
 This information is located on the borrowed item.